Yello Herb & Spice Rack: Cloves

-Cloves like many of the other spices we’ve discussed in this series are very popular in the Caribbean.
-We season hams or dare we say dress hams with cloves.
+Clove like many other spices are very popular in our region.
+One of the ways it has gained notoriety is for its use in dressing hams.
+Without a doubt there’s a spike in the sale of cloves over the Christmas holidays.
 But, while we may be aware of its benefits in spicing up our dishes, what of its other attributes?

 In this issue, we’ll take a look at some of the ways clove aids in health and wellness.

-Besides being used for cooking, or in perfumes, cloves have also found its way into traditional medicines.
+Besides being used for cooking, or in perfumes, clove has also found its way into traditional medicines.
 Here are some reasons for this spice’s popularity.